-New Scots outcome(s) and theme(s) mmunities, culture and social connections Project aim English language learning; English conv versation practice; forming social bonds and connections.
-Organisation(s) involved in delivery Geographical reach of project Forth Valley Welcome (formerly Stirlingshire and Clackmannanshire Stirling citizens for Sanctuary) Scottish Natural Heritage (SNH) Scottish environmental Protection Agency (SEPA) Description of project alking companions (usually one/one) meet up somewhere convenient, go for a walk somewhere interesting, talk about anything, have a coffee, walk back, go home, then the S Syrians write a blog in their own words which is published (with their permission) on a Walk & Talk Facebook page exactly as they wrote it.
+English language learning; English conversation practice; forming social bonds and connections.

+A small group of up to 4 Syrians and walking companions (usually one/one) meet up somewhere convenient, go for a walk somewhere interesting, talk about anything, have a coffee, walk back, go home, then the Syrians write a blog in their own words which is published (with their permission) on a Walk & Talk Facebook page exactly as they wrote it.
 The idea is that it should be easy to organise for all parties, inexpensive, sustainable, visible, fun for all and have an identifiable outcome.

-Project Outcomes Enhanced confidence in English, vocab oulary, willingness to write, ability to make and keep an arrangement, meeting and making friends with Scots, appreciation of Scotland's heritage & environment and employat pility.
+Enhanced confidence in English, vocabulary, willingness to write, ability to make and keep an arrangement, meeting and making friends with Scots, appreciation of Scotland's heritage & environment and employability.
 Mutual learning from each other.

-Cost breakdown (roughly) Low cost implications other than volur nteer time Considerations In Stirling, we partner with Scottish Na tural Heritage (SNH) and Scottish environmental Protection Agency (SEPA) who provide walking companions as part of their social responsibility.
+Cost breakdown (roughly)

+Low cost implications other than volunteer time

+In Stirling, we partner with Scottish Natural Heritage (SNH) and Scottish environmental Protection Agency (SEPA) who provide walking companions as part of their social responsibility.
 This is not essential, but it is great if it is available because they are the same age group as most of the Syrians.

-Our current walking companions are n ow quite experienced in this kind of project, but, a small amount of induction and training for new companions would probably help their confidence.
+Our current walking companions are now quite experienced in this kind of project, but, a small amount of induction and training for new companions would probably help their confidence.